-A well balanced trading strategy and plan is the ultimate key to consistent long-term profitability because it allows traders to capitalize on their edge without emotions day in and day out.
+A simple yet profitable strategy and a plan is the ultimate key to consistent long-term profitability because it allows traders to capitalize on their edge without emotions day in and day out.

 Today’s post is presenting to you a profitable and solid trading swing strategy on the 4-hour chart.
 So it is vital to follow along carefully and make sure that all the steps are understood.

 Note: there is one important task we would like to ask you to complete in return for access to this profitable strategy.
 We want you to TWEAK and TEST it with your own ideas.
 That way we can perhaps build a better strategy with more profits OR less volatility.

 If you are looking for a strategy which uses intraday tactics instead, make sure to read the previous edition of intra-day trading 101 here.

 Statistics of setup for this simple yet profitable strategy:

 The first thing we want to share with you is the performance details of the strategy.